Pool Frequent Asked Questions:

 Pools are like snowflakes, no two will be exactly the same.
 Whatever your imagination or whatever your budget, a pool can be built to suit your needs.
 You’re specific purpose for the pool should dictate what size or shape is built.
 If diving is something that is important there are certain size and depth minimums that must be met.

 The chlorine generator is installed in the pool’s existing pump and filter system.
 In most applications, the unit is installed in the plumbing system after the filter or heater if applicable.
-The unit will generate pure chlorine by passing the pool water (saltwater solution) between titanium plates that are electrically charged.
+The unit will generate pure chlorine bypassing the pool water (saltwater solution) between titanium plates that are electrically charged.
 When the saltwater passes through this electrical field, a chemical reaction produces pure chlorine and some hydrogen gas.
 This treated (chlorinated) water enters the pool almost immediately and will start to kill any biological or bacterial growth.
 The remaining chlorine decomposes and breaks down with exposure to sunlight.
 The dead biological or organic material is removed from the pool by the filter system.

 The system self regenerates making the purchase of chlorine unnecessary.
 The salt used by the process to generate chlorine is returned to the pool as salt when the chlorine breaks-down.
 Therefore salt is not consumed and does not need to be added, it continually recalculates through the process.
 The final concentration of the saltwater in a saltwater pool isn’t very high.
-It is about one-tenth the salinity of sea water, or roughly the same salinity as tears.
-The amount of salinity in the pool is much easier on your eyes, skin and hair than a freshwater pool with chlorine added.
+It is about one-tenth the salinity of seawater, or roughly the same salinity as tears.
+The amount of salinity in the pool is much easier on your eyes, skin, and hair than a freshwater pool with chlorine added.

 There are three basic types of automatic pool cleaners: